itali43/8MA/README.md

 ### Future Features to Look out for:
 - Explanatory images for each exercise displayed upon screen
 - ~~Accompanying Robot that does exercise for you~~
+- Modified Info button (likely embedded in explanatory graphics)
+- In App Purchases of Other workouts
+- Refactor suiting code to current features

 Any Requests send them my way via the issues tab here on Github